 When an incident report/complaint is received, the report/complaint is assigned to an administrator within the Division of Student Life.
 The following options are available for case resolution (as determined by the Office of Community Standards):

-In most cases, allegations of less serious violations shall be heard by an Administrative Hearing Officer or the Peer Review Board, or addressed through an Alternative Resolution Hearing.
+Most allegations of less serious Community Standards violations shall be heard by an Administrative Hearing Officer or the Peer Review Board, or addressed through an Alternative Resolution Hearing.